osumd/vite-gl-update/Videos/README.md

                 "Lays out the notation of a recurrence relation" :- s2
             Body:
-                Fibbonaci surfaces arrise from each fibonnaci sequence, where the sequence identity is describe on scene, as well as current fibbonaci number [uses memoization], the surfaces are lighting defined by fibbonaci numbers, and is kind of like a fractal. :- s0
+                Fibbonaci surfaces arrise from each fibonnaci sequence, where the sequence identity is describe on scene, as well as current fibbonaci number [ uses memoization ], the surfaces are lighting defined by fibbonaci numbers, and is kind of like a fractal. :- s0

+                A few steps of euclidean algorithm are displayed in a column on the left side of the screen, then the recurrence relation for the euclidean algorithm shows up centered in the right side column of the screen.

+    Subscene 2.
+        Script:
+            Goal Effect: